mateuszniechwiej/Climbing-Buddy/README.md

 2. Some modals not displaying borders and lack of response message display confirming message send by email.js(however the message was send by email.js at that time):

-**Understanding the problem** : The issue occured because of repeating Id's on the same html page in the modal forms.
+**Understanding the problem** : The issue was caused by repeating Id's on the same html page in the modal forms.

 **Solution**: Moving Modal to another page and passing single climbing id by introducing `More Info` button to the climb event card.